A BRIEF HISTORY

 had often been there to our H/Q office and had been the driver for our big

 boss Lt Col Trewby for a short period.
+The staff car then was a Standard

-The staff car then was a Standard Vanguard.
+Vanguard.
 Anyway to continue my story, we picked up the two girls

 and off we went to Changi beach, during our time there after swimming and

-showing off to our new friends with me with my feet firmly touching the bottom
+showing off to our new friends with me with my feet firmly touching the

-pretending I was swimming in the
+bottom pretending I was swimming in

-shallow water, not telling any one I could not swim a stroke.
-I had taken a bit of a fancy to one of the
+swim a stroke.
+I had taken a bit of a

-girls and I think she liked me too, her name was Olga.
-Anyway she asked me if I would like to go
+fancy to one of the girls and I think she liked me too, her name was

-beach.
-I thought, great you are in
+down the beach.
+I thought, great you

-with swimmers giving us a push to help us on our way.
+shore with swimmers giving us a push to help us on our way.
 This is when things started to go wrong for

 me, the tide was coming in and the sea began to get a bit choppy to say the